tomhoover/guide-programming-fundamentals-in-python/guide.md

 __Note for Tati:__ I would mention that in other programming languages lists are often referred to as "array".

 What if we want to feed all the pets in our list?
 If we want to run a function on each variable in a list we can use something in Python called a loop.
-The [for loop](http://www.tutorialspoint.com/python/python_for_loop.htm) in Python has the ability to iterate over the items of any sequence, such as a list or a string.
+The [for loop](http://www.tutorialspoint.com/python/python_for_loop.htm) in Python has the ability to iterate over the items of any sequence, such as a list.

 ```py
 for pet in pets: